- Live Rates

 Home prices have increased steadily in King County, prompting federal housing officials to decide to raise conforming loan limits in the county for 2021.
 This article will address what these numbers are and how that will impact you as a homebuyer.

-The current threshold for a jumbo loan in King County, Washington is $592,250.
-But there’s a chance we could see higher conventional loan limits in King County for 2018, as a result of steady home-price growth over the last year.
-Here’s an updated look at jumbo and conforming loan limits with the county, with an outlook for 2018.
+We are seeing higher conventional loan limits in King County for 2021, as a result of steady home-price growth over that year.
+Here’s an updated look at jumbo and conforming loan limits with the county for 2021.

 By definition, a jumbo loan is one that exceeds the maximum size limits for purchase by Freddie Mac and Fannie Mae.

 Each year, these two government-sponsored enterprises (and their regulator, the Federal Housing Finance Agency) establish a maximum amount for the loans they can buy from mortgage lenders.

 The conforming loan limits for 2021 in King County increased to $776,250.
 The baseline for the state of Washington is $548,250.

 When a mortgage loan exceeds these conforming limits, it is referred to as a jumbo loan.
 Generally speaking, the qualification criteria for jumbo mortgage products can be a bit more strict, when compared to their smaller / conforming counterparts.

 So what’s considered a jumbo loan in King County, Washington, in 2021?
 As already mentioned, in 2021, the conforming loan limit will be $776,250 for a single-family property.
 So anything above that would be considered jumbo.